 Our lawyers can assist you in determining whether you are a national system employee.
 We can also assess whether your employment is covered by a modern award or under the maximum income threshold as a result of your salary package structure.

 If, at the time you were dismissed, your employee employed fewer than 15 people (including yourself) then the rules governing unfair dismissal are different.
 Your employer must have complied with the Small Business Fair Dismissal Code.
 If the Small Business Fair Dismissal Code has been complied with, you are excluded from making an unfair dismissal claim.

-If your employer claims you were dismissed because of redundancy and Fair Work Australia find your dismissal was a case of genuine redundancy, you are not able to bring a claim for unfair dismissal.
-A person’s dismissal was not a case of genuine redundancy if it would have been reasonable for you person to be redeployed within the employer’s business.
+If your employer claims you were dismissed because of redundancy and Fair Work Australia find that your dismissal was a case of genuine redundancy, you are not able to bring a claim for unfair dismissal.
+A person’s dismissal would not be a case of genuine redundancy if it would have been reasonable for you person to have been redeployed within the employer’s business.

-Your employer has complied with any obligation in a modern award or enterprise agreement to consult about the redundancy.
+Your employer has complied with the Fair Work Act 2009, and any obligations in a modern award or enterprise agreement to consult about the redundancy.